-In August 2017, in connection with the acquisition of Avista Corporation, Hydro One Limited and the Selling Debentureholder completed the Convertible Debenture Offering.
-See "Recent Developments at Hydro One - Redemption of Convertible Debentures Represented by Instalment Receipts" and "Description of Capital Structure - Convertible Debentures and Instalment Receipts" for more information.
+In August 2017, in connection with the acquisition of Avista Corporation, Hydro One Limited and its wholly-owned subsidiary, 2582764 Ontario Inc. (the "Selling Debentureholder"), completed the sale of \$1.54 billion aggregate principal amount of 4.00% convertible unsecured subordinated debentures (the "Debentures") represented by instalment receipts.
+See "General Development of the Business - Chronological Development of the Business - 2019 - Redemption of Convertible Debentures Represented by Instalment Receipts" and "Description of Capital Structure - Convertible Debentures and Instalment Receipts" for more information.